margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They help people feel better after feeling fallen, or rejected.
 [Seeing Integration, Reconstruction's Effects] They are great sorority date function partners.
 [Seeing Integration, Reconstruction's Effects] They are good students in school.
+[Seeing Integration, Reconstruction's Effects] They are compassionate teachers.
+[Seeing Integration, Reconstruction's Effects] They are good leaders at work.
 [Seeing Integration, Reconstruction's Effects] They invest in the community.
 [Seeing Integration, Reconstruction's Effects] They love their work.
 [Seeing Integration, Reconstruction's Effects] They live for the future.
 [Seeing Integration, Reconstruction's Effects] They support their kids.
 [Seeing Integration, Reconstruction's Effects] They have healthy, beautiful homes.
-[Seeing Integration, Reconstruction's Effects] They lead teams at work.
 [Seeing Integration, Reconstruction's Effects] They built our country.
 [Seeing Integration, Reconstruction's Effects] They have beautiful names.
 [Seeing Integration, Reconstruction's Effects] They run in the neighborhood.
 [Seeing Integratio, Reconstruction's Effects] They love God, and they have great faith through adversity.
 [Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
-[Seeing Integration, Reconstruction's Effects]
+[Seeing Integration, Reconstruction's Effects] They lead the Reading Rainbow talk.
+They have interesting thoughts and ancestry.

 ## Social Media Usage ##
 Why look her, or him up one more time?